ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 * You cannot restore a virtual server instance snapshot if the snapshot was recently created and the `FlashCopy` operations are still running in the background.
 The `FlashCopy` operations must first get completed.
 Use the API to [get a list of FlashCopy mappings for a volume](/apidocs/power-cloud#pcloud-cloudinstances-volumes-flashcopymappings-ge) or the CLI command to [get a list of FlashCopy mappings for a volume](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-volume-flash-copy-mapping).

-* To restore volumes that are enabled for volume replication with Global Replication Services (GRS), all the volumes must belong to the same volume group.
-You cannot restore volumes when a snapshot contains multiple GRS-enabled volumes from different volume groups.